github/training-kit/downloads/github-actions-cheat-sheet.md

 {% capture colTwo %}

 ### `jobs`
-A workflow run is made up of one or more jobs.
-Jobs run in parallel by default.
-To run jobs sequentially, you can define dependencies on other jobs using the `jobs.<job_id>.needs` keyword.
-Each job runs in a fresh instance of the virtual environment specified by runs-on.
+A workflow run is made up of one or more jobs and run in parallel by default.
+Each job runs in a fresh instance of the virtual environment specified by `runs-on`.

 ### `runs-on`
 Inside of the `jobs` collection, this is the type of virtual host machine to run the job on.
 Each job runs with a fresh instance of the virtual environment specified in by `runs-on`.